clarissawu24/CreativeProgrammingAndElectronics/27July_MusicalInstrument/README.md

 Closeup photograph of the electronics

 **Keys and Precussion**
-This project consists of 4 buttons which make the music notes of G, A, B and D. Accompanying the keys is a precussion instrument controlled by a potentiometer and servo.
+This project consists of 4 buttons which make the music notes of G, A, B and D through the piezo buzzer.
+Accompanying the keys is a precussion instrument controlled by a potentiometer and servo.

 ***Process***

+***Schematic***